gh0stsrc/nvim/README.md

 Thank you for stopping by and have fun!

-## 📋 Note
+## 🗒️ Note

 Version `1.x.x` of Neoteusz leveraged [packer.nvim](https://github.com/wbthomason/packer.nvim) as the package manager; however, packer is no longer actively maintained. `v2.x.x` and beyond will leverage [lazy.nvim](https://github.com/folke/lazy.nvim/tree/stable) as the defacto package manager (unless stated otherwise).

-In addition, it should be noted that this configuration and the instructions outlined, were implemented on a `Ubuntu 24.04 LTS (Noble Numbat)` system using a `v0.9.4` neovim app image; instructions may need to be tailored for other linux distributions or neovim versions.
+In addition, it should be noted that this configuration and the instructions outlined, were implemented on a `Ubuntu 24.04 LTS (Noble Numbat)` system using a `v0.9.4` Neovim app image; instructions may need to be tailored for other linux distributions or Neovim versions.

 ## 📋 Requirements